 Your vote is important to us.
 Whether or not you plan to attend the annual meeting, please return the enclosed proxy card as soon as possible to ensure your representation at the meeting.
 You may choose to vote in person at the annual meeting even if you have returned a proxy card.

-On behalf of the directors and management of Corning Natural Gas Holding Corporation, I would like to thank you for your support and confidence and look forward to seeing you at the meeting.
+On behalf of our directors and management, I would like to thank you for your support and confidence and look forward to seeing you at the meeting.

 Sincerely,

 MICHAEL I. GERMAN

 President and Chief Executive Officer

 Michael Krem -